ettoreciarcia/personal-website-hugo/content/publication/23-retrospective-2024/index.md

 ### Blog Posts

 I fell off the wagon in August.
-I managed to stay consistent until July, with my last post being about becoming a Kubesonaut.
+I managed to stay consistent until July, with my last post being about becoming a Kubestronaut.

 I had planned to write 12 posts but only managed 8.
 Shame on me.
 My goal for 2025 is to regain consistency in publishing articles.